meltano/meltano/docs/src/docs/tutorial.md

   - Click Run button to query
 - Open Charts accordion and explore the data!

-## Salesforce API - Postgres DB Tutorial
+## Intermediate

-This is an advanced tutorial on how to extract data from your Salesforce account, load the extracted entities to a Postgres DB, transform the raw data and analyze the result.
+This is the Salesforce API and Postgres database tutorial.
+It guides you through data extraction from your Salesforce account, loading extracted entities to a Postgres DB, transforming the raw data, and analyzing the result.

 ### Prerequisites